-- 1. The annual dues and fees payable by a regular member are: five hundred dollars and eighty five cents (\$500.85) This amount includes: membership dues, subscription to the Association publication, a Sports Medicine fee; and, personal accident and disability insurance (Class 1) and GST where applicable. - a.
-When purchasing a full card membership, contestants are limited to CPRA/PRCA rodeos.
-If during a rodeo season a full member competes at any recognized Canadian amateur rodeo association finals they will be dropped down to a semi-pro status, and Canadian Finals points will be removed. - 2.
-Regular members may renounce their full membership status with the Association and revert back to semi-pro status.
+- 1. The annual dues and fees payable by a regular member are: five hundred dollars and eighty-five cents (\$500.85).
+This amount includes: membership dues, subscription to the Association publication, a Sports Medicine fee, personal accident and disability insurance (Class 1) and GST where applicable. - 2.
+Regular members may renounce their full membership status with the Association and revert to semi-pro status.
 Such a member would have to remain at a semi-pro level for the remainder of the rodeo season without an option to change their status until the following rodeo season.
 To re-obtain a full membership with the Association, they must win one thousand dollars (\$1,000) within a rodeo season. - 3.
-The administration cost to revert from a full membership to semi pro is fifty dollars (\$50) plus GST where applicable. - 4.
+The administration cost to revert from a full membership to semi-pro is fifty dollars (\$50) plus GST where applicable. - 4.
 Lifetime (Gold Card) Members - a.
-Lifetime member must carry the insurance portion of the membership fees in order to be eligible to compete. - b.
-Competing lifetime member may renounce their full membership status with the association and revert back to a semi-pro status.
-Member must remain at a semi-pro level for the remainder of the rodeo season and would revert back to a full card at the start of the new season. - 5.
+Lifetime members must carry the insurance portion of the membership fees in order to be eligible to compete. - b.
+Competing lifetime members may renounce their full membership status with the Association and revert to a semi-pro status.
+Member must remain at a semi-pro level for the remainder of the rodeo season and would revert to a full card at the start of the new season. - 5.
 Australian/New Zealand Members - a.
 The top (15) in the APRA and NZRCA standings are eligible for full Canadian Professional Rodeo Association memberships. - b.
-All APRA and NZRCA members sixteenth (16th) or lower will be eligible purchase a semi-pro card.
+All APRA and NZRCA members sixteenth (16th) or lower will be eligible to purchase a semi-pro card.